Omar-p/learning-notes/aws/aws.md

       - hardware aware Virtualization, cpu provide a special intructions for Hypervisor to manage VM.
       - need to manage access to the devices, not effiecient in case of I/O intensive workload. unless u have physical nic for each VM u'll get some level of delay.

-      - <b>SR-IOV virtualization</b> aware on the devices level [Network interfaces..], now, even in intensive I/O the VM will perform well. - EC2 enhanced networking.
+      - <b>SR-IOV(single room IO virtualization) virtualization</b> aware on the devices level [Network interfaces..], now, even in intensive I/O the VM will perform well.
+        - EC2 enhanced networking.
+          - provide consistence lower latency even at high load

 ---